Wentworth and Reform Gold Mines

+The field was on the property of statesman William Wentworth, who subsequently sold it to the first gold mining company in Australia of which he was a director.

 History

 The village of Lucknow has historic and scientific significance for its links with gold mining activity dating from the very first discovery in 1851 up to the present day.
 The Wentworth (or Lucknow) Goldfield was discovered in 1851, only two months after Australia's first payable gold find was made at nearby Ophir.
 It is a good representative example of the many small gold mining settlements which spread throughout the state, and nation, during the mid-late 19th century.
 This significance is enhanced by the degree to which it has retained many key elements of its original character both above and below ground.
 The above and below ground evidence of the village's early mining activity is both extensive and varied and the high scientific significance reflects its potential to provide information on early gold mining activity, if appropriately investigated.

 The character of the village is enhanced by the extent of the remaining above ground mine shaft structures – particularly the steel head frames of the Wentworth Main and Reform sites – which are rare survivors, both within the region and the state, and give the village a striking historic accessible immediacy because of their prominent location on the main road.

 The Wentworth gold field was private, and owned by W. C. Wentworth who controlled the number of mining ventures carried out on his land.
 The mining operations necessitated the establishment of a village that was to become known as Lucknow.
 Closely associated with the success of the Wentworth gold field was Henry H. Newman who was the company mine manager during the peak of the region's gold rush.
 Newman became a member of the NSW Parliament from 1891 until his death in 1904.

 The Reform Mine has been described as the richest small gold field of its type in the world.
 Mining began here in the 1870s or earlier and prospered until the late 1890s.
 In 1935 the Wentworth Company built a new poppet head over the shaft to pump water in conjunction with the Wentworth Main shaft.
 At the height of the gold rush the whole hillside beyond the Reform site was a hive of activity, including a battery, foundry and grand two-storey mine office, along with houses, stables and numerous shafts and tunnels.
 Behind the Reform poppet head, impressive remains of bluestone walls can still be seen.
 Built on a series of levels, these formed the foundations of the mill, or battery.
 The small corrugated iron shed behind the poppet head, old equipment and overgrown mullock heaps are other reminders of years of toil by hundreds of men.